GuDzpoz/gfBadge/README.md

 As we are using local images now, we have to keep consistency with GFWiki, probably manually.

-To do so, first make sure your files in `src/assets/` are committed to git, and `yarn update-data [options]` to update data.
-Then use `git diff` to check for changes.
+To do so, make sure your files in `src/assets/` are committed to git, update data and then use `git diff` to check for changes.

 I assume you are using Linux here.